List of Pac-Man video games: Pac-Man and the Ghostly Adventures (2013–2015)

+Pac-Man: Snack Breaks

+In May 2026 an animated web series titled Pac-Man: Snack Breaks was announced.
+The series is produced by Bandai Namco Entertainment, with animation by Cartuna.
+Episodes will be released on the PAC-MAN Official YouTube channel starting May 22, with new episodes released monthly.

 Film

 Various attempts for a feature film based on Pac-Man have been planned since the peak of the original game's popularity.
 Following the release of Ms. Pac-Man, a feature film was being developed, but never reached an agreement.
 In 2008, a live-action film based on the series was in development at Crystal Sky.
 In 2022, plans for a live-action Pac-Man film were revived at Wayfarer Studios, based on an idea by Chuck Williams.
+In 2025, the film was reportedly canceled as a result of the It Ends with Us controversy.

-The character of Pac-Man appeared in the 2015 science fiction film Pixels.
+The character of Pac-Man appeared in the 2012 animated film Wreck-It Ralph and the 2015 science fiction film Pixels.

 Attractions

 The kid's area of the park originally opened in 1983 as Pac-Man Land.
 Today the park is called Bugs Bunny Boomtown since 2014.
 Due to the appearance of Looney Tunes characters since 1985.
 The attractions are now based on Looney Tunes characters.
+(The 1982 cartoon is owned, as of 1996, by Warner Bros.)